The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 Grip

 Your thumbs should be wrapped around the bar, but not under it, as this can cause the bar to roll forward and potentially cause injury.
+Grip the barbell tightly with your thumbs wrapped around it to ensure proper wrist support during the lift.
+Key elements for safety and effectiveness include retracting your shoulder blades and keeping a firm grip.

 I always tell clients to roll their hands from under to over to ensure they have a straight wrist when gripping the barbell.